isomerpages/sciencecentre-emag/_stories/Culture/Exploring Geometry with Peranakan Tiles.md

 <p>Prefer to let out your inner Picasso instead?
 Download this colouring
 sheet to colour in your very own Peranakan tile masterpiece.
 Try colouring in the tile to create rotational and reflectional symmetry.
-Extra challenge: explore the mathematics of colour theory!
+Extra challenge: explore <a href="https://www.ethangardner.com/posts/color-theory-math/" rel="noopener nofollow" target="_blank">the mathematics of colour theory</a>!
+You can try this <a href="https://rmit.pressbooks.pub/colourtheory1/chapter/interactive-colour-wheel/" rel="noopener nofollow" target="_blank">interactive colour wheel</a> by
+Benjamin Knight to understand colour relationships.
 Choose complementary colours 180 degrees apart on the colour wheel, or analogous colours within 30-60 degrees of each other.
 Post your designs and tag @voiddeckmag on Instagram!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/VD_Peranakan_Tiles_Colouring_Sheet.jpg">
 </div>